Squamish Seed Library and Seedy Sunday

 Renew your annual Seed Library Membership:

-If you are already a member of the Seed Library, please renew your annual Seed Library Membership by submitting your $5 annual membership fee, and include your name and "Seed Library 2021" in the memo.
+If you are already a member of the Seed Library, please consider renewing your annual Seed Library Membership by submitting a $5 donation, and mention "Seed Library" and your full name in the memo.

 Pay online: Squamish CAN Donation